GE

 • HL: £400,000 × 0.35% = £1,400 + £100,000 × 0.35% capped at £150 + £21.70 dealing = £1,571.70/year

-At £500,000, ii Plus saves £687 a year against AJ Bell and £1,426 against HL.
-Over a 20-year accumulation period, those savings — ignoring compounding — exceed £13,000 and £28,000 respectively.
+At £500,000, ii Plus saves £687/year against AJ Bell, £1,134 against Fidelity, and £1,426 against HL.
+Over 20 years, those savings — ignoring compounding — exceed £13,000, £22,000, and £28,000 respectively.
 Reinvested at a 5% real return, the compounded ii-versus-HL gap on a £500k portfolio approaches £50,000.

 When ii is the wrong choice

-Small portfolios (under £20,000) holding mostly funds. £71.88 a year is a 0.36% drag on a £20,000 fund portfolio — higher than HL's 0.35% and AJ Bell's 0.25% custody charges.
-For an ISA holder building from £5,000-£15,000, Trading 212 (free) or InvestEngine (free for DIY ETF portfolios) are unbeatable.
-Freetrade's Standard plan at £5.99/month exactly matches ii Core's headline price but limits you to fractional shares with a 0.99% FX spread.
+Small portfolios (under £20,000) holding mostly funds. £71.88 a year is a 0.36% drag on a £20,000 fund portfolio — higher than HL's 0.35%, Fidelity's 0.35%, and AJ Bell's 0.25%.
+For ISA holders building from £5,000-£15,000, Trading 212 (free) or InvestEngine (free for DIY ETF portfolios) are unbeatable on cost.
+Freetrade's Standard plan at £5.99/month matches ii Core's price but limits you to fractional shares with a wider FX spread.

 Share-only frequent traders.
-Premium's £39.99/month with two free monthly trades gives effective dealing of £29.96/month + £2.99 per extra trade.
-A trader doing 30 share trades a month pays £29.96 + (28 × £2.99) = £113.68/month.
-The same trades on AJ Bell cost £42 cap + (30 × £3.50 frequent rate) = £147/month. ii Premium wins, but only just — and most retail traders will not hit the 30-trades-a-month frequency that justifies the £39.99 base.
+Premium's £39.99/month with two free monthly trades works out to roughly £29.96/month for dealing + £2.99 per extra trade.
+A trader executing 30 share trades a month pays £29.96 + (28 × £2.99) = £113.68/month.
+On AJ Bell the same volume costs £42 cap + (30 × £3.50 frequent rate) = £147/month. ii Premium wins but only just — and most retail traders never hit 30 trades a month.

 The family case: where ii is genuinely unique